-Overview – The capabilities of the Oracle Solaris operating environment continue to expand to meet customer needs.
-Oracle Solaris 11 is a 64-bit only operating system and provides an environment to build and run 64-bit applications that can use large files and large virtual address spaces.
-At the same time, to maintain backward compatibility the 64-bit Oracle Solaris 11 operating system supports 32-bit applications.
+Overview – Oracle Solaris 11 is a 64-bit only operating system which provides an environment to build and run 64-bit applications that can use large files and large virtual address spaces.
+To maintain backward compatibility, the 64-bit Oracle Solaris 11 operating system supports 32-bit applications.

 The Oracle Solaris supports systems that use the SPARC and x86 families of processor architectures: UltraSPARC, SPARC64, AMD64, Pentium, and Xeon EM64T.
 For a list of all the supported systems, see Oracle Solaris Hardware Compatibility List.

-The major differences between the 32-bit and the 64-bit application development environments are as follows.
+The following lists the major differences between the 32-bit and the 64-bit application development environments:

 32-bit applications are based on the ILP32 data model, where int, long, and pointers are 32-bit.